Shir01001/AdvancedSniffer/README.md

 # AdvancedSniffer
 Sniffer capable of mainly on the fly analysis of http/https packets.
 Using different techniques to route victim's traffic to attacking machine.
+Working on linux systems.
 ## Installation
 Clone respository
 ```git clone https://github.com/Shir01001/AdvancedSniffer.git```